 The larger the diameter of the drum, the longer the effective length, the larger the effective settlement area, the larger the processing capacity, and the longer the residence time of the material in the drum.
 At the same speed, the larger the separation factor, the better the separation effect.
 Due to material limitations, the diameter of the bowl of the centrifuge cannot be increased indefinitely, as the maximum allowable value increases with the diameter.
 Due to the reduced hardness of the material, the high speed will be reduced and therefore the centrifugal force will be reduced accordingly.

-It can be seen from the above analysis that the half cone angle of the drum is an important parameter in the design of the centrifuge.
+It can be seen from the above analysis that decanter centrifuge manufacturer takes the half cone angle of the drum as an important parameter in the design of the decanter separator centrifuge.
 To clarify the effect, the cone angle is required to be as large as possible; in terms of unloading and dehydration, the cone angle is required to be as small as possible.
 It can ensure the smooth transportation of sediment.